Cancer Research UK logo.

 What is nasopharyngeal cancer?

 Nasopharyngeal cancer is when abnormal cells in the nasopharynx start to divide and grow in an uncontrolled way.
-The cells can grow into surrounding tissues or organs and may spread to other areas of the body.
+The cells can grow into surrounding tissues and may spread to other areas of the body.

 The nasopharynx